 This site is designed to support your efforts in research and academic writing using industry and local, state, and national standards, scholarly writing in safety and health, and professional magazines specific to workplace health risk and safety managers, auditors, inspectors, and consultants.
 OSHT professionals communicate through these channels and awareness of these websites, magazines, journals, and books will serve you well in your school work and on the job.
 This guide walks you through the steps of producing college-level writing in your field.

 Rules are made to be broken, but this tip can help you visualize a paper's length to estimate how many ideas you need to write your paper.
 This is just a suggestion - sometimes ideas take many paragraphs to describe.

 In MLA formatting, 250 words = about 1 page.
 The sample below is for a 1200 page paper, or 5 pages.

 Do preliminary research before even thinking about an outline.
+You know to start where you're comfortable - Google.
 See what's out there and if your argument can be backed up.
 Make sure you have enough to work with!